pgtipping/document-qa-frontend/memory-bank/progress.md

 ### Next Steps - 2025-04-25T23:49:51-04:00

-- **Chat Context:** Refine the document selection logic in `ChatInterface.tsx` to use the managed documents (from `DocumentList` or similar state) instead of `localStorage`.
+- Refine the document selection logic in `ChatInterface.tsx` to use the managed documents instead of `localStorage`.
-- **Testing:** Add comprehensive tests for session management, authorization, Q&A mode, multi-file management, and related API interactions.
+- Add comprehensive tests for session management, authorization, Q&A mode, multi-file management, and related API interactions.

 ---